 How to make the vegan caramel cake

-This is a super simple cake recipe, and you don’t really need a lot of equipment, just a whisk and a couple of bowls.
+This is a super simple cake recipe, and you don’t really need a lot of equipment, just a whisk and a couple of bowls plus 3 x 6 inch round cake tins that have had the base lined with baking paper and a light spray of cooking oil.

 We are using a homemade buttermilk for this recipe as while it’s a dense, sticky cake, we still want a soft crumb.
 The use of the homemade buttermilk and the oil will help keep things light and delicate while remaining super moist.

-Make your buttermilk using any dairy-free milk (I prefer almond, oat or soy) and mixing through some vinegar.
+Make your buttermilk using any dairy-free milk and mixing through the vinegar.

 Mix up your wet ingredients in one bowl and your dry ingredients in another.
 Then alternate adding the buttermilk and dry ingredients to the wet ingredients until a thick batter forms.
 Finally mix through your caramel sauce.
 You want to make sure the caramel is at room temperature so that it mixes through the batter completely.